 Capacity: Round vs. Square

 Having, fluffy, cafe style waffles at home is both easier and less expensive than you may think.
-For less than $50 and some elbow grease for mixing up batter, you can have a delicious brunch right in your own dining room.
+For just a small investment and some elbow grease for mixing up the batter, you can have a delicious brunch right in your own dining room.
 We hope our research has led you to the perfect breakfast companion.

 — Max Mutter and Steven Tata